-After six months of continuous full-time employment, all regular, full-time employees have the opportunity to pursue higher education at Marymount free of charge.
+All regular, full-time employees have the opportunity to pursue higher education at Marymount free of charge, first available semester after hire date.
 This exceptional benefit is offered for both undergraduate and graduate coursework.
 While undergraduate tuition remission is not taxed, the Internal Revenue Service, under section 117(d) and 127, has ruled that the graduate tuition benefit is taxable income.
 This additional taxable income and taxes withheld are reported on the W-2 form.

 All employees are encouraged to track their tuition remission benefit for the year and plan accordingly.
 In addition, all employees are encouraged to sign up for tuition remission at the beginning of the academic period in order to spread their tax withholding over as many pay periods as possible.